 While the goal of public water suppliers is to provide clean, pure water for the residents and businesses in their local community, numerous hazardous contaminants penetrate reservoirs, streams, and river, ultimately ending up in your home’s water line.
 These contaminants found in drinking water can cause changes in taste or odor.
-However, there are not regulated by the EPA.
+However, they are not regulated by the EPA.
 This is where a reverse osmosis water system comes in!
 Reverse osmosis is an increasingly popular, safe, cost-effective and easy way to maintain and provide outstanding, pure water for your home or business.

 What is Reverse Osmosis